chris-rutkowski/taptest/docs/docs/tutorial-basics/tt-tutorial.md

 Welcome to the official TapTest tutorial!

 * **🎯 What you'll build:** A comprehensive E2E automated test that verifies the app in less than 2 seconds
-* **⏱️ Time needed:** ~45 minutes
+* **⏱️ Time needed:** 45 minutes

 ## 📄 Starting source code

-We'll start with a simple two-screen app that showcases real-world patterns, includes buttons, text fields, handles bad input.
+We'll start with a simple two-screen app that showcases real-world patterns, includes buttons, text fields, handles bad user input.

 [Screenshot placeholder]